QuentinRa/blog.quentinra.dev/info/css/selector/class.md

-Each HTML tag can have a ``class`` attribute, but you can add a lot of classes by separating the values with a space.
+Each HTML tag can have a ``class`` attribute, but you can add a lot of classes by separating the values with one space.

 ```html
 <p class="text-danger bg-dark">a text here</p>